Steve Bain

 The excess demand meaning (which is sometimes called unsatisfied demand) is that there is a potential profit opportunity for any firm that can increase supply to meet that demand.

 For example, if prices are too low for a product, there will be more demand from customers wishing to purchase that product than suppliers can accommodate.
-This excess demand, will soon create shortages of that product, and producers will respond to that by raising both prices and output until supply equals demand and equilibrium is reached.
+This excess demand will soon create shortages of that product and, if producers are free to raise prices and output, they will do so until a new equilibrium is reached.

 In the graph below I have illustrated a market that is in equilibrium.
 At a price of p the market clears at a quantity of q, there is no excess supply or demand, and both buyers and sellers are satisfied.

-I've illustrated the concept of consumer surplus and producer surplus in the graph because, as I'll show below, these are affected when there is unsatisfied demand in the market.
+I've illustrated the concept of consumer surplus and producer surplus in the graph because, as I'll show below, these are affected when there is excess demand in the market.

 Consumer surplus is illustrated by the blue triangle below the demand curve and above the market price.
 The surplus here is gained by all those consumers who purchased the product at price p even though many of them would have been prepared to pay more.